Planning your visit to Wallington

 There's so much to see and do at Wallington all year round.
 Whether you have a couple of hours or all day to explore, there's something for everyone.

-• The four fun-packed play areas; the play fort, adventure playground, play train and station platform and the Little Acorns nature play space are all open everyday (weather permitting).
+- The fun-packed play areas; the play fort, adventure playground and the Little Acorns nature play space are all open everyday (weather permitting).
+The play train and station platform are currently closed.

-• The River walk, Wannie Line walk and Greenleighton Quarry walk offering wonderful opportunities for nature spotting are open all year round.
+- The River walk*, Farm walk, Wannie Line walk and Greenleighton Quarry walk offering wonderful opportunities for nature spotting are open all year round.

-• The Dragon kiosk in the west woods (next to the play fort) is open on weekends and every day in the school holidays 11am to 3pm.
+- The Dragon kiosk in the west woods (next to the play fort) is open on weekends and every day in the school holidays from 11am to 3pm.

-• The Ice Cream Parlour in the courtyard reopens on Saturday 5 April for weekends and everyday during the school holidays.
+- The Ice Cream Parlour in the courtyard is open on weekends and everyday during the school holidays from 12pm to 4pm.

-Please note, during the autumn and winter months, water levels can be high on the River Wansbeck, which means the stepping stones may be underwater.
+*Please note: water levels can sometimes be high on the River Wansbeck, which means the stepping stones may be underwater.
 Speak to the team on your arrival at Wallington who can advise if the stepping stones are open on your visit.
 If they are closed, please take extra care and head along the road to cross the river using Paine’s Bridge instead.

 EV charging points

 Twelve 11kW electric vehicle charging points are available in the main car park.
-Chargers can be accessed using mobile app, RFID card, or contactless payment device.
-Visit our EV charging provider RAW Charging's website to download the app in advance of your visit.
+Chargers can be accessed using the mobile app ChargePoint, RFID card, or contactless payment device.
+Visit our EV charging provider RAW Charging's website to download the ChargePoint app in advance of your visit.
 Chargers are only available to visitors during property opening hours.
 Drivers will require their own cables to charge.

 Parking and arrival